+Build a paver walkway to lead visitors to your front door.
 Versatile 4×8-inch Holland brick pavers are an inexpensive solution when you need to cover a lot of ground.
 (Ours cost less than 50 cents each on sale.)
-Start by deciding on a pattern.
-We chose a herringbone pattern with soldier courses on each side.
+Customize your path with a pattern such as herringbone, basket weave, or concentric squares.

-Obelisks -- built from 2x2s -- add height to a garden.
+Obelisks (built from 2x2s) add height to a garden.
 Miter the post ends at 7-degree angles to achieve a trapezoidal shape with a square base.
-Top the structure with a cap made from scraps.
+Top the structure with a geometric cap made from metal scraps.

-An old resin planter gets a major upgrade.
-Prime using a primer made for plastics, and spray-paint it black.
-Cut a kitchen sponge into a triangle, dip it into exterior latex paint, blot off the excess on a paper towel, and stamp around the rim.
+Use stamps to give an old resin planter a major upgrade.
+Apply a primer made for plastics, then spray-paint it black.
+Cut a kitchen sponge into a triangle and dip it into exterior latex paint, blotting off the excess on a paper towel.
+Stamp around the rim and let dry.

-Outside, it's a run-of-the-mill mailbox.
-Inside, it's anything but boring.
-Tape off the exterior with painters tape, and spray-paint the inside in a peppy hue.
+Update a run-of-the-mill mailbox with a surpise inside.
+Tape off the exterior with painters tape, and spray-paint the inside in a splashy hue.
 We designed a stencil using favorite fonts and cut it from vinyl using an electronic die-cutting machine, but you also could trim a phrase by hand.
 Remove the letters, position the stencil on the lid, and fill in with paint.

 Bring the geometric trend home with a little exterior primer and paint.
 Tape off a fiberclay planter with flat sides from corner to corner on adjacent sides for an asymmetric look.
 We filled ours with "Little Lucky Peach Glow" lantana.

-To corral a hose in style, set a 4x4 pressure-treated wood post a foot into the ground using fast-setting concrete.
+Trade your basic garden hose reel for a more streamlined solution.
+To corral a hose in style, set a 4x4 pressure-treated wood post one foot into the ground using fast-setting concrete.
 Top it with a post cap, paint the assembly glossy black, and install a wall-mounted metal hose rack.